flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

      See also: [Fly-by-wire Wikipedia](https://en.wikipedia.org/wiki/Fly-by-wire){target=new}

-- __Autotrim__<br/>
+??? tip "Specific Airplane Flight Systems"
+    Autotrim:
     The A380 has a feature called "Autotrim", which makes it unnecessary to hold the sidestick or use the trim wheel for holding the current pitch.
 This system is always active, even when the __Autopilot__ is off (in Normal Law, which means under normal circumstances with a fully functional aircraft).

-- __Autothrust__<br/>
+    Autothrust:
     The A380 has __Autothrust__ which is similar to Autothrottle (e.g., in a Boeing), but it does not move the thrust levers.
 Basically, the thrust levers are only moved by the pilot and never move on their own.
 The thrust levers act as a maximum allowed power setting for the Autothrust system.
 During normal flight (after takeoff) the levers stay in the CL climb detent, and the Autothrust system will set engine power accordingly.

-- __Autopilot__<br/>
+    Autopilot:
     The A380's __Autopilot__ system works a bit differently from other manufacturer's systems.
-The A320 FCU controls allow setting certain values and then push or pull the knobs.
+The A380 FCU controls allow setting certain values and then push or pull the knobs.
 Pushing usually means automatic control (Managed Mode) and pulling will use the manually selected value (Selected Mode).

     ![FCU](../assets/beginner-guide/takeoff-climb-cruise/FCU.png "FCU"){loading=lazy} <p style="color:yellow; font-size:18px;">TODO: update screenshot with new FCU</p>